 - Format the proposal

-What do you need to know about my project in order to start writing a grant?
+What do you need to know about my project in order to start working on a grant proposal?

 I don’t have any of the materials listed above.
 How do I get started?